Codecademy/docs/content/c-sharp/concepts/system-math/system-math.md

 <details>
 <summary>Click here to learn more about .NET</summary>
-[.NET](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet) is a free, cross-platform, open source developer platform created by Microsoft.
+<a href="https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet">.NET</a> is a free, cross-platform, open source developer platform created by Microsoft.
 </details>

 ## Syntax